AnymouseProphet/Krub-LaTeX/README.md

 This package will work in pdfLaTeX and LuaLaTeX.
 It is not tested in XeLaTeX.

-Note that there does not seem to be an "official" 256-bit LaTeX font encoding for the Thai script, only the T1 encoding is supported with pdfLaTeX.
-To use the Thai script, use `fontspec` with one of the modern Unicode LaTeX engines.
+Note that there does not seem to be an "official" 7 or 8-bit LaTeX font encoding for the Thai script, so only the T1 encoding is supported with pdfLaTeX.
+If you wish to use the Thai script, use `fontspec` with one of the modern Unicode LaTeX engines.

 This package does not include a style file.
 It does include a map file and a font definition file for the T1 encoding.